pders01/ollama-manager-perl/README.md

 ### status()

-Returns the server status: 'RUNNING', 'STOPPED', or 'UNKNOWN'.
+Returns the server status: 'RUNNING' or 'STOPPED'.

 ### pid()